From Chenghuang Miao to Zhenru: a photo collection of historic areas of Shanghai I've seen within the last month or so.

 Besides an array of books, the temple has a teapots museum and a jade collection.

 At the time of my visit, it was very quiet.
 I chatted with a girl who had an internship in the temple about the buildings and why it's not more popular among tourists.
 According to her, the majority of tourists used to come from the US; however, since China's public image in the States declined over the last few years, the number of American visitors dropped significantly.
 It was an interesting conversation.

 Probably the most popular Buddhist temple in Shanghai.
 But if you get there when there's a massive downpour, it is empty and atmospheric.

 The temple was established in 1882, but all the buildings are from the first half of the 20th century.
 It contains two jade Buddha sculptures from Burma, and a marble one from Singapore.

 Many old Chinese temples recently went under such reconstruction that there's no single original brick, no patina of aging.
 Out of these "fake" ancient structures, the Jing'an looks the most obvious.
 Shiny wooden blocks still smell new, stone blocks are cut in precise lines, and the painted parts seem like they would leave a wet mark on you if you'd touch them.
 Altogether.. um, let me put it this way – Imagine that you rent a Wrangler, but when you walk into a parking lot, you see this:

-The temple feels so artificial; it actually reminded me the Venetian in Las Vegas - I guess it would do the job if you are up for entertainment; but to me, the buildings around left a far better impression than the temple itself.
+The temple feels so artificial; it reminded me of the Venetian in Las Vegas.
+I guess it does the job if you are up for entertainment, but to me, the buildings around left a far better impression than the temple itself.